renatofrias26/portifolio/docs/CUSTOMIZATION_COMPLETE.md

-# 🎨 Full Customization Implementation - Complete!
+# 🎨 User Customization - Complete Guide

 ## Overview

-Your multi-user portfolio platform now supports **complete customization** for each user!
+Your multi-user Upfolio platform now supports **complete customization** for each user!
 Every user can upload their own logo, profile image, and manage their branding independently.

 ---